-I do emancipatory action research with the social movement organization Science for the People, Atlanta.
-With my work, I help them with their needs, work with them, and take a political stance aligned with their work.
-I simultaneously study how social movements can best use the scientific knowledge of the volunteer researchers of SftP.
+I did emancipatory action research with the social movement organization Science for the People, Atlanta.
+With my work, I helped them with their needs, work with them, and took a political stance aligned with their work.
+I simultaneously studied how social movements can best use the scientific knowledge of the volunteer researchers of SftP.

 Bachhon Ka Avishkar, of Pines, Electronics, and Powerful Ideas

 In a little village named Rakkar (situated in the laps of Dhauladhar range of Dharamsala, India) – I worked with the local kids through activities that involve: constructing products that we find meaningful, questioning things that seem unfair, and unlearning all that we find restricting and useless.
 We named our initiative as: Bachhon Ka Avishkar.
 Here, the village learns through hands-on experiences of Science, Technology, and Education: by doing – by touching, feeling, cutting, sticking — pulling things apart, putting things together.

 I was engaged with MediaWiki development for a long time.
 I worked for the Wikimedia Foundation as a Software Engineer for a little over two years, and had been a volunteer developer to Wikipedia and other Open Source projects for longer.
 So, here is a list of the projects I had been involved in.

 Visual Editor, the rich text editor for Wikipedia